aaronjohn2/aaronjohn2.github.io/_posts/trading/2021-10-25-mental-analysis.md

 2. "Alts are for making big gains, Bitcoin is for keeping the gains!"

 - Final word:
-"If you put in the work and don't quit you will be successful."
+"If you put in the work and don't quit, you will be successful."